Esri/jsapi-resources/esm-samples/jsapi-node/README.md

 An example can be found in [`projection.js`](https://github.com/Esri/jsapi-resources/blob/master/esm-samples/jsapi-node/src/projection.js#L6).

-More information can be found in the [Workding with assets](https://developers.arcgis.com/javascript/latest/es-modules/#working-with-assets) guide topic.
+More information can be found in the [Working with assets](https://developers.arcgis.com/javascript/latest/es-modules/#working-with-assets) guide topic.

 ## Polyfills